-AdWords Keyword Grouping: How to Group Your Keywords in AdWords
+Keyword Grouping: How to Group Your Keywords in Google Ads

-AdWords keyword grouping is an overlooked part of the AdWords workflow.
-Not everyone realizes that creating tighter, better organized ad groups in your AdWords account can have a big positive effect on your overall account performance.
+Keyword grouping is an overlooked part of the Google Ads (formerly AdWords) workflow.
+Not everyone realizes that creating tighter, better organized ad groups in your Google advertising account can have a big positive effect on your overall account performance.
 That's because well-organized keyword groups improve your account's relevance, which raises your Quality Score and lowers your cost per click.

 Effectively grouping and organizing your keywords improves your PPC strategies by enabling you to create: